-This database can be employed to address previous limitations discussed in the introduction, since it allows for investigation and comparison of diverse aspects involved in reading, and the ability to examine the validity and generalisability of existing experimental research or models based on limited test materials.
-For example, future research can validate assumptions of the E-Z Reader model (Rayner et al., 2007a) and Chinese reading model (CRM), Li & Pollatsek, 2020) in predicting eye movements when reading Chinese in paragraphs using data on this eve-tracking corpus.
+This database can be employed to address previous limitations discussed in the introduction, since it allows investigating and comparing diverse aspects involved in reading, examining the validity and generalisability of existing experimental research or models based on limited test materials.
+For example, future research can validate assumptions of the E-Z Reader Model (Rayner, Li & Pollatsek, 2007) and Chinese reading model (CRM), Li & Pollatsek, 2020) in predicting eye movements when reading Chinese in paragraphs using data of this eye-tracking corpus.
 In addition, this study uses different language versions of the same reading material to explore Chinese and English, languages which have apparent discrepancies in spelling and syntax.
-This creates the possibility to investigate the specificity of potential or well-known factors involved in reading, such as the homophone effect (Chen et al., 2009).
-Clarifying these issues is helpful for the construction and development of both Chinese and universal reading models.
+This creates the possibility of investigating the specificity of potential or well-known factors involved in reading, such as the homophone effect (Chen et al., 2009).
+Clarifying these issues is helpful to the construction and development of both Chinese and universal reading models.

-Furthermore, this eye-tracking corpus allows one to examine the interaction between two very different linguistic systems.
-Languages that are very dissimilar in orthography may not influence word recognition for each other in the same way as those originated from a linguistic family (e.g., cross-language neighbourhood effect, Dirix et al., 2017; cognates effect, Van Assche et al., 2009), although they are activated even when reading unilingual text (Van Heuven et al., 1998; Dijkstra & Van Heuven, 2002).
+Furthermore, this eye-tracking corpus allows examining the interaction between two very different linguistic systems.
+Languages that are very dissimilar in orthography may not influence word recognition for each other in the same way as those originated from a linguistic family (e.g., cross-language neighbourhood effect, Dirix, Cop, et al., 2017; cognates effect, Van Assche et al., 2009), although they are activated even when reading unilingual text (Van Heuven et al., 1998; Dijkstra, & Van Heuven, 2002).

-Finally, our corpus enables comparisons between readers with a variety of language pairs.
+Finally, our corpus allows comparisons between readers with a variety of language pairs.
 Under the concern of geographical difficulties, material incomparability, and the limited number of data, the comparisons between bilinguals with different L1 are somewhat difficult.
-However, this study shares almost identical reading materials with the Dutch-English GECO (Cop et al., 2017a), which facilitates comparison of two completely different L1s: Dutch and Chinese.
+However, this study shares almost identical reading materials with the Dutch-English GECO (Cop, Dirix, Drieghe, & Duyck, 2017), which facilitates comparison of two completely different L1s: Dutch and Chinese.